oustaman/l5-awdd-block-template/README.md

 ## Guidelines for good Group Working

-1. Everyone in the group should ensure that they can be contacted easily by other members of the group by giving them adequate contact information.
+1. Everyone in the group should ensure that they can be contacted easily by other team members by giving them adequate contact information.

 2. When working in a group, please treat other members of the group with courtesy and respect their opinions, even if you do not necessarily agree with them.
 Create an atmosphere where you all feel you can check and contribute to documents before submission.

 3. You are expected to make a full and fair contribution to the work of the group.

-4. When you agree to undertake a task that has been assigned to you by the group you must try work to the agreed deadline since failure to do so could impede the progress of the whole project.
+4. When you agree to undertake a task that has been assigned to you by the group, you must try work to the agreed deadline.
+Failure to do so could impede the progress of the whole project.

-5. You have the right, naturally, to challenge other’s opinions but please try to do it in a professional way.
+5. You have the right, naturally, to challenge other’s opinions but please try to do it professionally.

-6. It is your responsibility to attend all meetings arranged by the group to advance the project, and to arrive at those meetings on time.
-If you can’t attend a meeting of the group you should consider providing your input in written form and giving this to the other group members before the meeting.
+6. It is your responsibility to attend all meetings arranged by the group to advance the project and arrive at those meetings on time.
+If you cannot attend a group meeting, you should consider providing your input in written form and giving this to the other group members before the meeting.

 7. If another member of your group tells you something in confidence, you should respect their wishes.